 The wunderkind's irreverence caused predictable consternation among his new straight-laced colleagues.
 There was "stupefied silence" and "one account executive dropped his pipe."
 And amongst the readers of the Times no doubt other pipes were dropped as well.
-With the Japanese attack not yet twenty years old and WWII vets heading many households, the wisecrack must have shocked as many as it amused.
+With the Japanese attack barely twenty five years old and WWII vets heading many households, the wisecrack must have shocked as many as it amused.

 But one way or another, the message was delivered: there was a new kid in town.
 And that's just how Jerry Della Femina wanted it.

 Out of that Times profile sprung a book with the same title of the proposed ad campaign, which, of course, never ran.
 From Those Wonderful Folks Who Gave You Pearl Harbor: Front Line Dispatches from the Advertising War was published the following year.
 Four decades later, cited as a key source of inspiration for the series Mad Men, it's being rereleased timed to the start of the show's fourth season.

 In the staid world of advertising, Jerry Della Femina was something new: the self-created personality.
 The ad world had always had its share of vivid characters.
 David Ogilvy, one of the two fathers of the 1960s "creative revolution," was known for wearing a full-length black cape with scarlet lining to work and donning a kilt for formal affairs, but Ogilvy was from Scotland, and ran his own agency.
 More typical was Bill Bernbach, Ogilvy's American counterpart: soft spoken, conservative in dress and manner.
 Overall, the advertising business was dominated by the genteel issue of the American establishment like Della Femina's one-time boss, the remote and legendary Ted Bates, a product of Philips Andover and Yale (Class of '24).